School of Science, Engineering and Environment

 All about the course

-You will develop in-depth knowledge and understanding of software specification, design and implementation using software development methodologies.
+You will develop in-depth knowledge and understanding of software specification, design, implementation and deployment using software development methodologies.
 Throughout the course you will address professionalism and ethics, building a critical awareness of diverse approaches to software development.

 In year one, you will begin your degree by studying the basic principles of software engineering, including programming, computer systems and database systems.
 In year two, you'll progress to explore specialist modules, including server-side programming, AI and data mining, and design patterns.